National Research Integrity Forum

-- The roll-out a three-year pilot to provide research integrity training to staff and students at all higher education institutions and publicly-funded research organisations in Ireland, supported with funding from national research funding organisations, the IUA and THEA.
+- The roll-out a three-year pilot to provide research integrity training to staff and students at all higher education institutions and publicly-funded research organisations in Ireland, supported with funding from the Higher Education Authority.

 - Representing Ireland in a Mutual Learning Exercise on Research Integrity led by the European Commission.

 - Annual statistics report on instances of research misconduct formally investigated in Irish research performing organisations.